OlympusDAO/olympus-protocol-metrics-subgraph/README.md

   - Some metrics return integer or decimal values (e.g. `treasuryMarketValue`)
   - Alongside the decimal values are additional values suffixed by `Components` (e.g. `treasuryMarketValueComponents`).
 These give a detailed breakdown of the tokens and source contracts/wallets.
 See the Debugging section below for more detail.
   - Any changes to the `schema.graphql` file need to be applied by running `yarn codegen`, which will generate/update the `generated/schema.ts` file.
-- Nested objects are supported in the GraphQL schema (e.g. `ProtocolMetric` is related to `TokenRecords`), but it is not immediately obvious how to use them.
+- Nested objects are supported in the GraphQL schema (e.g. `ProtocolMetric` is related to `TokenRecordsWrapper`), but it is not immediately obvious how to use them.

   - The functions generated and written to the `schema.ts` file will not directly reference the related entity in the getters and setters.
 For example: